Skip to main content

 From SEN communities

-• Free tramper mobility scooter available for disabled visitors year-round
+• Free tramper mobility scooter available for disabled visitors exploring the site

-Sourced from SEN blog, autism forum, parenting community, official access guide within the SEN community.
+Sourced from SEN community blogs, parenting forums, local authority accessibility guides, social media (autism families) within the SEN community.
 Individual experiences vary.

 When to visit